pietrop/how-to-craft-compelling-stories-out-of-audio-video-interviews/paper-editing/key-concepts-in-documentary-theory.md

 Sure it's a given that story telling and story crafting might come easier to some, but none the less it's a craft, and as such it can be learned.

-And whit this thought in mind I'll leave you with a clip from [Adaptation](http://en.wikipedia.org/wiki/Adaptation_(film))  where [Robert Mckee](http://en.wikipedia.org/wiki/Robert_McKee) answers to the question:
+And whit this thought in mind I'll leave you with a clip from [Adaptation](http://en.wikipedia.org/wiki/Adaptation_(film) where [Robert Mckee](http://en.wikipedia.org/wiki/Robert_McKee) answers to the question:

->"what if the writer is attempting to create a story where nothing much happens?[…] more of a reflection of the real world?"
+>"What if the writer is attempting to create a story where nothing much happens?[…] more of a reflection of the real world?"

 <!-- Mckee in adaptation -->
-<iframe width="100%" height="315" src="https://www.youtube.com/embed/o2fz_elzjF4" frameborder="0" allowfullscreen></iframe>
+<iframe width="100%" height="400" src="https://www.youtube.com/embed/o2fz_elzjF4" frameborder="0" allowfullscreen></iframe>